-UPNVJT starts ethics learning from the first semester onwards with compulsory courses such as Civics, Leadership and Education of State Defence Courses.
-Other courses focus on ethical obligations and standards of conduct on ethical citizenship.
-Furthermore, some BCS courses (communication profession ethics, mass media ethics) deepen the students' knowledge of professional ethics and media ethics.
+UPNVJT starts ethics learning from the first semester onwards with compulsory courses such as Civics and Education of State Defence Courses.
+Both courses focus on ethical obligations and standards of conduct on ethical citizenship.
+Furthermore, some Public Administration courses deepen the students' knowledge of professional ethics: There is a course on Public Administration Ethics which elaborates ethical and moral aspects of the profession such as ethics for government employees and the private sector.
+Students' code of conducts is regulated in the student handbook which will be given once the students are officially registered in UPNVJT.

 In regard of the final thesis, students must submit their work in Turntitin software to ensure the originality of their reports.
 The student Code of Conduct is published in the student handbooks which will be given once the students are officially registered in UPNVJT as well as in the Academic Guidelines of the Faculty of Social Science.

 Methodological competence is delivered through research methods courses.
-Such courses are introduced from the first year and regularly offered in each semester.
+Such courses are introduced from the first year and offered in each semester.

-Table 7: List of research methods courses
+Table 5: Research methods courses